josephschmitt/safari-x-success/README.md

 The URL scheme is very similar to Greg's post, with two small differences:

-1. The URL itself point to the callback.html page in this repository directly.
-This is mostly for security, so you can see the source code on Github and trust I'm not stealing your browser sessions :-).
+1. The URL itself points to the callback.html page in this repository directly.
+This is for a combination of laziness and security; you can see the source code on Github and trust I'm not stealing your browser sessions :-).
 2. Use a hash (#) instead of query parameter (?) for the parameters.
 This is so that Safari treats all of the pages with different parameters as a single page, and will just re-load the page if it's already open in your browser instead of opening up a new page.
 This means you'll only ever have at most one x-success browser window open instead of a bunch.
 This should help mitigate the problem with not being able to close the window when jumping back to the x-success app.

 ````